 - Cover the seeds with thick layer and mist it by spraying clean, filtered water.

-- Place the your tray under natural light or near the window.
+- Place the tray under natural light or near the window.
 You can also make use of a warming mat if available.

 - Mist the seeds and make sure it is moist a couple of times a day.